slsa-framework/slsa/README.md

 built and organized in a very uniform way, which may allow Debian-specific heuristics.

-## Composition of SLSA levels
+### Composition of SLSA levels

-A resource’s SLSA level is not transitive, so some aggregate measure of security risk across the whole supply chain is necessary.
+A resource's SLSA level is not transitive, so some aggregate measure of security risk across the whole supply chain is necessary.
 In other words, each node in our graph has its own, independent SLSA level.
-Just because a resource’s level is N does not imply anything about its dependencies’ levels.
+Just because a resource's level is N does not imply anything about its dependencies' levels.

 In our example, suppose that the final [curlimages/curl](https://hub.docker.com/r/curlimages/curl) Docker image were